 The SOX Foundation: Built to Last, Ready to Evolve

 The Sarbanes-Oxley Act didn't just create compliance requirements; it established a culture of accountability that has protected investors for over two decades.
 Section 404, with its mandate for internal controls over financial reporting (ICFR), became the backbone of corporate financial governance.
-But even the strongest foundations can be reinforced with better tools.
+However, the scale and speed of modern financial operations have created gaps that the original framework did not anticipate.

 Today's CFOs and audit committees face challenges that would make their 2002 counterparts dizzy: real-time transactions across global networks, massive data volumes, and increasingly sophisticated fraud schemes.
-Traditional manual controls, while still essential, are showing their age in our digital-first world.
+Traditional manual controls, while still essential, face scalability limitations in environments with high transaction volumes and complex data flows.

 Continuous Monitoring That Never Sleeps